trilio-demo/tvk-ui-permissions/README.md

 # Scenario
-Bob the cluster admin wants to be the sole creator of backup targets (since he is responsible for storage resources and management within his org), while John the developer or app admin will want to consume that backup target for storing his backups.
+Bob the cluster admin wants to be the sole creator of backup targets, (since he is responsible for storage resources and management within his org).
+John the developer (or app admin) wants to consume that backup target to store his backups.
 Here are the permissions that Bob would set for himself and for John.
-Now when john logs in - he won’t be able to create the target, but will be able to choose the targets created by Bob to backup applications into.
+Now when john logs in, -- he won’t be able to create the target, but will be able to choose the targets created by Bob to backup applications into.

 ## Cluster Permissions